spatializeAR/litho-docs/Manual/ProjectSetupDetailed.md

 ## Detailed instructions for setting up your Litho project:

-Note that parts of this process can be automated using the instructions [here](ProjectSetup.md).
+Note that parts of this process can be automated using the condensed instructions [here](ProjectSetup.md).

 #### 1. Create your project: